agregson/fitzlab/protocol_bacterial_mv.md

 # References:

-1. Renelli2004 - DNA-containing membrane vesicles of Pseudomonas aeruginosa PAO1 and their genetic transformation potential. (main protocol)
+1. Kadurugamuwa1995 - Virulence factors are released from Pseudomonas aeruginosa in association with membrane vesicles during normal growth and exposure to gentamicin: a novel mechanism of enzyme secretion. (isolation protocol using all ultracentrifuge, gel)

 2. Ellis2010 - Naturally produced outer membrane vesicles from Pseudomonas aeruginosa elicit a potent innate immune response via combined sensing of both lipopolysaccharide and protein components.
 (SDS-PAGE for LPS)

 3. Bauman2006 - Purification of outer membrane vesicles from Pseudomonas aeruginosa and their activation of an IL-8 response.

-4. Kadurugamuwa1995 - Virulence factors are released from Pseudomonas aeruginosa in association with membrane vesicles during normal growth and exposure to gentamicin: a novel mechanism of enzyme secretion. (original isolation technique, gel)
+4. Renelli2004 - DNA-containing membrane vesicles of Pseudomonas aeruginosa PAO1 and their genetic transformation potential. (isolation protocol using benchtop for washes, requires 16,500*g capabilities)

 5. Huntley, J.F., Robertson, G.T., Norgard, M.V.
 Method for the Isolation of Francisella tularensis Outer Membranes.
 J. Vis.
 Exp.
 (40), e2044, doi:10.3791/2044 (2010). (isolation of membrane proteins themselves)